 The first step to being able to use the Guest of Honor benefit is to actually earn Globalist status.
 Nowadays that’s easier than in the past, given that The World of Hyatt Credit Card can help you with that.

-It takes 60 elite nights to earn Globalist status, or 55 elite nights to requalify.
-Best of all, as of this year award stays even count towards status.
+It takes 60 elite nights to earn Globalist status, or 55 elite nights to requalify (at least that’s the case in 2019 — in 2020 it will require 60 nights to requalify).
+Best of all, award stays even count towards that total.

 This means that if you wanted to, you could spend your way all the way to Globalist status: